ash-edmondson/hangman-html/README.md

 # hangman-html

-hangman coding in HTML 5 CSS 3 and Javascript
+hangman coded in HTML 5 CSS 3 and Javascript